panda-re/panda/qemu/panda_plugins/pri/USAGE.md

 ---------------

-In addition, there are two callbacks intended to be used by `stpi` *users*, rather than by introspection providers:
+In addition, there are two callbacks intended to be used by `pri` *users*, rather than by introspection providers:

 Name: **on_before_line_change**